Tensions rise as general strike paralyzes Argentina

 "Wealth is being concentrated in the hands of a few at the same rate that poverty is growing," he said.
 "Urgent measures are needed to create employment.
 One out of every three Argentines is poor."

-The one-day work stoppage came ahead of an October congressional election that will gauge Macri's strength going into his 2019 re-election bid.
-The market is concerned about a political comeback by previous President Cristina Fernandez, who boosted the government's role in the economy during her eight years in power.

-Macri took office promising a wave of foreign investment that has been slow to manifest itself.
-Investors want to see that his Cambiemos coalition remains the biggest vote-getter in heavily populated areas like Buenos Aires, which will be key to the 2019 election.
+A poll last month showed that for the first time since Macri took office, more Argentines disapprove than approve of his performance.

-He was elected after Fernandez left Argentina with rampant inflation, dwindling central bank reserves and a wide fiscal deficit.

-Additonal reporting by Nicolas Misculin and Gabriel Burin; Editing by Bernadette Baum and Richard Chang
+He was elected after more than a decade of populist rule left Argentina with rampant inflation, dwindling central bank reserves and a wide fiscal deficit.
+(Additonal reporting by Nicolas Misculin; Editing by Lisa Von Ahn)